redwind/react-native-background-geolocation/docs/README.md

 ```

 ####`addGeofence({Object})`
 Adds a geofence to be monitored by the native plugin.
-Monitoring of a geofence is halted after a crossing occurs.
+If a geofence *already exists* with the configured `identifier`, the previous one will be **deleted** before the new one is inserted.
 The `config` object accepts the following params.
+See [Geofencing](./geofencing.md) for more information.

 ######@config {String} identifier The name of your geofence, eg: "Home", "Office"
 ######@config {Float} radius The radius (meters) of the geofence.
 In practice, you should make this >= 100 meters.